bscottm/authboss-worked/WALKTHROUGH.md

 - The `ConfirmingServerStorer`, `RecoveringServerStorer`, `RememberingServerStorer` are intended to operate on structure members.
-The demo sends that data directly to the database, which puts additional pressure on the underlying database server (SQLite3).
+The demo sends that data directly to the database as UPSERTs, which puts additional pressure on the underlying database server (SQLite3).
 There is a pattern to the sequence by which Authboss gets and puts data for these interfaces.
 However, it would be a suboptimal design to rely on those patterns. (_Note_: This is not a criticism of Authboss' design.)

 - The `WorkedUser` specializations show to use a [GORM][gorm.io] subquery to join back to the `udata` table (`UserData` type) to get the user's GUID from